Impunity

-Impunity is avoidance of punishment, loss, or other negative consequences for an action.
+Impunity is the ability to act with exemption from punishments, losses, or other negative consequences.
 In the international law of human rights, impunity is failure to bring perpetrators of human rights violations to justice and, as such, itself constitutes a denial of the victims' right to justice and redress.
-Impunity is especially common in countries that lack a tradition of the rule of law, suffer from corruption or that have entrenched systems of patronage, or where the judiciary is weak or members of the security forces are protected by special jurisdictions or immunities.
+Impunity is especially common in countries which lack the tradition of rule of law, or suffer from pervasive corruption, or contain entrenched systems of patronage, or where the judiciary is weak or members of the security forces are protected by special jurisdictions or immunities.
 Impunity is sometimes considered a form of denialism of historical crimes.

 Examples

 The Armenian genocide was fueled by impunity for the perpetrators of earlier massacres of Armenians, such as the 1890s Hamidian massacres.
 After the genocide, the Treaty of Sèvres required Turkey to allow the return of refugees and enable them to recover their properties.
 However, Turkey did not allow the return of refugees and nationalized all Armenian properties.
 A secret annex to the Treaty of Lausanne granted immunity to the perpetrators of the Armenian genocide and put an end to the effort to prosecute Ottoman war criminals.
 Hardly anyone was prosecuted for the systematic murder of hundreds of thousands of Armenians.
 According to historian Stefan Ihrig, the failure to intervene and hold perpetrators accountable made the genocide the "double original sin" of the twentieth century.